Coronavirus: No Meals on Domestic Flights of Less Than 2-hour Journey

 The total caseload in India mounted to 1,35,27,717, the Union health ministry data stated today morning.
-Also Read - Kumbh Mela: Thousands of Devotees Take Dip Into Ganga For Shahi Snan Flouting COVID Norms
+Also Read - Can You Test Positive For Coronavirus After Getting Vaccinated?

 Apart from the ban on in-flight meals, the ministry also ordered all airlines to ensure only pre-packaged snacks, meals and beverages are served.
-Also Read - Dutee Chand Gears up for World Relays as Indian Team sets Sight on Tokyo
+Also Read - Travelling by Train Amid COVID-19 Second Wave?
+Check Out Indian Railways Latest Travel Guidelines

 Here’s what the order said: